frymaster/fry-gbp/README.md

 * Flatfile group membership lists that work like the built-in ops.txt file
 * Assign permissions and negative permissions to groups
-* A group can inherit permissions from one parent (which can have its own parent etc.) - these will be overridden by the explicitly set permissions
+* A group can inherit permissions from other groups (which can have their own parent etc.) - these will be overridden by the explicitly set permissions
 * Meta-groups called *all* and *ops* which represent everyone and ops, funnily enough
 * Can define "default" groups which people will be added to if and only if they have no explicit group memberships
 * Group priorities to determine what permissions take priority if someone is a member of many groups